marcellodibello/AI-for-judges/index.md

 [SlidesMulti]: https://www.marcellodibello.com/AI-for-judges/Lasagni-Multi-Nov2022.pdf

--  Hoelz BWP, Ghedini Ralha C, Geeverghese R,  [Artificial intelligence applied to computer forensics][Hoelz], in Proceedings of the 2009 ACM symposium on applied computing, pp 883–888, 2009
+-  Hoelz BWP, Ghedini Ralha C, Geeverghese R,  [Artificial Intelligence Applied to Computer Forensics][Hoelz], in Proceedings of the 2009 ACM symposium on applied computing, pp 883–888, 2009

 -  Giulia Lasagni, [AI-Powered Investigations: From Data Analysis to an Automated Approach Toward Investigative Uncertainty][Lasagni], in L Bachmaier Winter and S Ruggeri (eds), Investigating and Preventing Crime in the Digital Era.
 New Safeguards, New Rights, Springer, 2022 - [pdf][LasagniPDF]